Constraint logic programming: Overview

 B(X,Y):- X=1, Y>0.

 A(X,Y):- X>0, B(X,Y).

 Like in regular logic programming, evaluating a goal such as A(X,1) requires evaluating the body of the last clause with Y=1.
 Like in regular logic programming, this in turn requires proving the goal B(X,1).
-Contrary to regular logic programming, this also requires a constraint to be satisfied: X>0, the constraint in the body of the last clause (in regular logic programming, X>0 cannot be proved unless X is bound to a fully ground term and execution of the program will fail if that is not the case).
+Contrary to regular logic programming, this also requires a constraint to be satisfied: X>0, the constraint in the body of the last clause.
+(In regular logic programming, X>0 cannot be proved unless X is bound to a fully ground term and execution of the program will fail if that is not the case.)

 Whether a constraint is satisfied cannot always be determined when the constraint is encountered.
 In this case, for example, the value of X is not determined when the last clause is evaluated.
-As a result, the constraint X>0 is not satisfied nor violated at this point.
+As a result, the constraint X>0 is neither satisfied nor violated at this point.
 Rather than proceeding in the evaluation of B(X,1) and then checking whether the resulting value of X is positive afterwards, the interpreter stores the constraint X>0 and then proceeds in the evaluation of B(X,1); this way, the interpreter can detect violation of the constraint X>0 during the evaluation of B(X,1), and backtrack immediately if this is the case, rather than waiting for the evaluation of B(X,1) to conclude.

 In general, the evaluation of a constraint logic program proceeds as does a regular logic program.
 However, constraints encountered during evaluation are placed in a set called a constraint store.
 As an example, the evaluation of the goal A(X,1) proceeds by evaluating the body of the first clause with Y=1; this evaluation adds X>0 to the constraint store and requires the goal B(X,1) to be proven.
 While trying to prove this goal, the first clause is applied but its evaluation adds X<0 to the constraint store.
 This addition makes the constraint store unsatisfiable.
 The interpreter then backtracks, removing the last addition from the constraint store.
 The evaluation of the second clause adds X=1 and Y>0 to the constraint store.
 Since the constraint store is satisfiable and no other literal is left to prove, the interpreter stops with the solution X=1, Y=1.